BernardoGFerrao/College/README.md

 # College
- In college, most programs are written in C and Java
+In college, programming is written in C and Java, this is a folder that will store some of these programs